DND-DRDC-RDDC/OS_ORIGAME/README.md

 ## DOCUMENTATION

-The ORIGAME User Manual and an ORIGAME Tutorial document are located in the /origame/docs/ folder.
+The ORIGAME User Manual and ORIGAME Tutorial documents are located in the /origame/docs/ folder.

 ## CONTACT